IO-202 as Monotherapy in Patients in AML and CMML

 - Patients who have undergone HSCT within 60 days of the first dose of IO-202, or patients on immunosuppressive therapy post human stem cell transplantation (HSCT) at the time of screening, or with clinically significant graft-versus-host disease (GVHD) (the use of a stable dose of oral steroids post-HSCT of <10 mg prednisone/day or dose equivalent of other corticosteroid and/or topical steroids for ongoing skin GVHD is permitted with Medical Monitor approval).

 - Patients who received systemic anti-cancer therapy or radiotherapy <7 days prior to their first day of study drug administration (Hydroxyurea or leukapheresis is allowed up to 24 hours prior to the first dose.
-However, hydroxyurea must be ceased 24 hours prior to the first dose of IO-202 treatment in Cycle 1).
+However, hydroxyurea must be ceased 24 hours prior to the first dose of IO-202 treatment in Cycle 1); it may be initiated again if necessary 24 hours after the first dose of IO-202 treatment in Cycle 1).

 - Patients who received an investigational agent <7 days prior to their first day of study drug administration.
 In addition, the first dose of IO-202 should not occur before a period ≥5 half-lives of the investigational agent has elapsed.